GodswillUmoh/Building_MLR_Model/README.md

 >
 > ### Note: you grow the model with one variable at a time.
 Once the P > SL, you finish the model because no more variable with lowest p-value, If you just added a variable that is insignificant, go back to the previous model not the new one.

 > __Bidirectional Elimination (Stepwise Selection):__
 > + Combines forward selection and backward elimination.
 > + Add and remove predictors simultaneously, evaluating at each step whether to include or exclude a variable.
+>
+>   __Steps for Bidirectional Elimination:__
+>   1. Select a significance level to enter and to stay in the model e.g SLENTER = 0.05, SLSTAY = 0.05
+>   2. Perform the next step of Forward selection (new variables must have P < SLENTER to enter)
+>   3. Perform all steps of backward elimination (Old variables must have P < SLSTAY to stay)
+>   4. No new variables can enter and no old variable can exit (proceed to finish because your model is ready)

+> 5. + Score Comparison
+>    + All possible Models
+>    + It is the more thorough approach but takes lot of resources.
+>    Steps:
+>    + 1.
+You select a criterion of goodness of fit (e.g Akaike Criterion)
+>    + 2.
+Construct all possible regression models.
+2(power n)- 1 total combinations
+>    + 3.
+Select the one with the best criterion
+>      4. model is ready e.g if you have 10 columns in your dataset, it means you will have 1023 models.
+That's a lot

+## Which is fastest of all types?
+Backward Elimination, It's a much faster approach